TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 2. [Aligning Items in a Flex Container](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Aligning_Items_in_a_Flex_Container) goes into more depth on the topic of axes and `align-items` vs `justify-content`.
 3. [Typical use cases of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Typical_Use_Cases_of_Flexbox) is one more MDN article that covers some more practical tips.
 Don't skip the interactive sections!
 Playing around with this stuff is how you learn it!
 4. The [CSS Tricks "Guide to Flexbox"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a classic.
 There isn't any new information for you here, but the images and examples are super helpful.
 This one is a great cheat sheet that you'll probably return to often.
 (Keep it handy for the practice exercises!)
 5. Go back to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) (don't forget that the instructions are in the README).
-Do the exercises in the 'flex' directory in the following order:
+Do the exercises in the 'flex' directory in the order that they are listed.
+It may take you a while to get through all of them, and the difficulty ramps up as you progress.
+Stick with it!
+If you can get through all of them, then you will be in _really_ good shape moving forward.
     * 01-flex-center
     * 02-flex-header
     * 03-flex-header-2